mbabynames search ✿

 Victoria Elizabeth

-Victoria ("noble and strong") and Elizabeth ("pledged to God").
+Victoria ("victory") and Elizabeth ("pledged to God").
 Two distinct meanings that create a name with range.
 Victoria is 3 syllables.
 Elizabeth at 4 adds length and rhythm.

 Victoria Valentina